-Your SaaS contract gives you a subscription to the software and its functionality, and nothing more.
+Your SaaS contract gives you a subscription to the software and its functionality and nothing more.
 This means you get none of the optimized auto-scale savings when traffic goes down.
 The software company hosting it for you gets those savings.
 You just get the same monthly fee to rent their software.

-With your unique eCommerce system in your own Cloud environment, you have the power to optimize, and reap all the cost benefits that come with auto-scaling to traffic demands.
+With your unique eCommerce system in your own Cloud environment, you have the power to optimize and reap all the cost benefits that come with auto-scaling to traffic demands.

 4) The Reliability Factor

 As stated above, the chance for noisy neighbors from a SaaS “high-rise in the cloud” solution is far greater.
-When software companies, who again, are not experts in infrastructure, continually try to cut corners on costs by keeping as many tenants as possible on a server, things can get pretty noisy.
+When software companies, who are not experts in infrastructure, continually try to cut corners on costs by keeping as many tenants as possible on a server, things can get pretty noisy.
 It’s important to keep in mind that a more comprehensive descriptor of SaaS is “multi-tenant Software as a Service.”

 Let’s say your promotion “kills it,” and you suddenly get tens of thousands, or even hundreds of thousands, more requests an hour.
 In the midst of celebrating your successes, your promotion might literally ‘kill it” meaning the SaaS “cloud” server goes down, possibly taking a few tenants with you.

-Whereas with Cloud, and hosting your unique eCommerce system on it, hyper-scalability is an innate part of the service design.
+Whereas with Cloud and hosting your unique eCommerce system on it, hyper-scalability is an innate part of the service design.
 Due to redundancy and large networks of backup servers, the chances of downtime on the real Cloud are significantly smaller.
 And remember, even if the SaaS provider does work hard to absorb the extra volumes from your promotional traffic, their extra efforts won’t be cheap.

 Giving Honest Answers to Hard Questions About the Cloud

-B2B ecommerce is the fastest growing segment of the eCommerce industry.
-It’s also the fastest growing segment of the Cloud.
+B2B e-commerce is the fastest-growing segment of the eCommerce industry.
+It’s also the fastest-growing segment of the Cloud.

 By 2021, the B2B Commerce market will grow to 6.7 Billion by most analyst predictions, more than double the projected growth for the B2C retail market.
 This is why large online players like Amazon and Alibaba have been making the shift to B2B for years.

 B2B businesses traditionally don’t do business in a traditional way.
-That is to say, they will not be satisfied to conform to the same one-size-fits-all solutions adopted by their B2C colleagues.
+That is to say, they will not be satisfied with conforming to the same one-size-fits-all solutions adopted by their B2C colleagues.
 As one analyst put it in Forbes, “The ‘black box’ effect, where a customer buys a device without a real interest in learning how it works, barely exists in B2B, while it is dominant in B2C.
 For this reason, a B2B eCommerce implementation is fundamentally more complex than in a B2C environment.
 While this makes the successful design and implementation of a B2B eCommerce platform more difficult, it also dramatically increases the value of that system, as the problems solved are costly to address using conventional means.”

 So, as more and more B2B companies look to enter into eCommerce or to replatform to a more robust solution, they won’t be looking to mold the shape of their business to someone else’s design.
 B2B will stick to the more unique and flexible platforms these vendors offer.